 Seeing as the 10% “wine and dine” cashback category extends to bars and clubs, I might even go so far as to loosely qualify the CIMB Visa Signature as an entertainment credit card.

 All those spending categories considered, the $600 minimum spend requirement should not be difficult to meet.

 The only jarring category that is left out is transport and petrol, which could be a dealbreaker for drivers without a dedicated petrol card.

 With the latest round of upgrades, the transport/petrol bonus cashback category was given to the CIMB Platinum Mastercard instead.
 But I wouldn’t recommend that for petrol – although 10% is a lot for a cashback category, many other petrol credit cards have more attractive fuel discounts that can translate to up to 15% off upfront and 21% total savings.
 Read about our top 3 petrol credit card recommendations here.

-Also, the foreign transaction fee of 3% may be a huge turn-off for heavy online shoppers because it’s one of the highest in the market.
+Also, the foreign transaction fee of 3% may be a turn-off for heavy online shoppers.
 However, don’t forget that you’re actually earning 10% cashback for online purchases – that’s a nett 7% off, which is actually quite competitive.

 Alternatives to the CIMB Visa Signature credit card

 Citi Cash Back Card – The Citi Cash Back Card is popular with those who need petrol discounts and rebates.
 The cashback is lower though: it’s 8% for dining, groceries and petrol, and there is no bonus cashback for online spend.
 The minimum spend requirement is significantly higher at $888 (huat, ah!) and the split cap is lower ($25 per category).